void-linux/void-packages/README.md

 > Only RSA keys in PEM format are currently accepted by xbps.

-Once the RSA private key is ready you can use it to sign the repository:
+Once the RSA private key is ready you can use it to initialize the repository metadata:

 	$ xbps-rindex --sign --signedby "I'm Groot" --privkey privkey.pem $PWD/hostdir/binpkgs

+And then make a signature per package:

+	$ xbps-rindex --sign-pkg --privkey privkey.pem $PWD/hostdir/binpkgs/*.xbps

 > If --privkey is unset, it defaults to `~/.ssh/id_rsa`.